Training & Tutorials — Utility Forecasting

 Technologies Covered in Forecasts

-• Ground-mount solar (parcel-based IRR)
+• Ground-mount solar — parcel-based IRR

-• Residential rooftop solar propensity models
+• Residential rooftop solar — propensity models

-• Public and residential EV charging
+• Public and residential EV charging — propensity models

 Steps

-1. Select technologies in scope
+1. Select the technologies in scope

 2. Confirm spatial resolution needs

-3. Prepare tech-specific inputs
+3. Prepare technology-specific inputs

 DER technologies covered by forecasting models